Huntsman Corporation: History

-The Huntsman Corporation was initially founded as the Huntsman Container Corporation in 1970 by Alonzo Blaine Huntsman Jr. and his younger brother Jon Huntsman, Sr. It went public as the Huntsman Corporation on the New York Stock Exchange in February 2005.
+The Huntsman Corporation was founded as the Huntsman Container Corporation in 1970 by Alonzo Blaine Huntsman Jr. and his younger brother Jon Huntsman, Sr. It went public as the Huntsman Corporation on the New York Stock Exchange in February 2005.
 Huntsman has grown through a series of acquisitions (with some divestitures) and today is a manufacturer and marketer of differentiated and specialty chemical products.

 In April 1994, Huntsman acquired the Texaco Chemical company for $1.1 billion.
 Texaco Inc. agreed to sell its last remaining petrochemicals plant to Huntsman in 1999 for about $600 million.

 The Huntsman Corporation became the then third-largest petrochemical business in the United States when in 1999, it acquired Imperial Chemical Industries' polyurethanes, titanium dioxide, aromatics and petrochemical global businesses for $2.8 billion.

 Huntsman also acquired the Performance Additives and Titanium Dioxide (TiO_{2}) businesses of Rockwood Holdings, Inc. on October 1, 2014, to become the largest color and white pigments company in the world.
 Huntsman paid approximately $1 billion in cash and assumed certain unfunded European pension liabilities.